Trion formation and ordering in the attractive SU(3) Fermi-Hubbard model

 where \(c_{i\sigma}^\dagger, c_{i\sigma}^{\phantom \dagger}\) are the creation and annihilation operators for a molecule in spin state \(\sigma\) on lattice site \(i\), \(n_{i\sigma} = c^\dagger_{i\sigma} c^{\phantom \dagger}_{i\sigma}\), \(\langle i, j \rangle\) denotes a sum over nearest-neighbor pairs, \(t\) is the tunneling energy, \(U\) is the on-site attraction, \(\mu\) is the chemical potential, $K$ is the kinetic energy operator and $V$ is the potential energy operator.
 Since we study the \( N=3 \) case, \( \sigma \) runs over three molecular spin states.
 Here, \(\mu = 0\) corresponds to half-filling (\( n_\sigma = 1/2 \)).

-To study this model at finite temperature, we use a DQMC method \cite{blankenbecler1981,scalapino1981} formulated for the attractive SU($N$) FHM as detailed in Supplemental Material \cite{supp}, Sec.
-I. We compute finite-temperature expectation values such as \( \langle n_{i\sigma}\rangle \), \( \langle n_{i\sigma} n_{j\tau} \rangle \), and \( \langle n_{i\sigma} n_{i\tau} n_{i\nu} \rangle \) for molecular spin states \( \sigma,\tau,\nu \) and site indices \( i,j \) on square lattices with side lengths \( L = 4,6,8,10 \) over a range of \( U/t \), \( \mu/t \), and \( T/t \), where $T$ is the temperature and we have set $k_B = 1$.
+To study this model at finite temperature, we use a DQMC method \cite{blankenbecler1981,scalapino1981} formulated for the attractive SU($N$) FHM as detailed in Supplemental Material \cite{supp}, Sec. \suppDqmc.
+We compute finite-temperature expectation values such as \( \langle n_{i\sigma}\rangle \), \( \langle n_{i\sigma} n_{j\tau} \rangle \), and \( \langle n_{i\sigma} n_{i\tau} n_{i\nu} \rangle \) for molecular spin states \( \sigma,\tau,\nu \) and site indices \( i,j \) on square lattices with side length $L$ over a range of \( U/t \), \( \mu/t \), and \( T/t \), where $T$ is the temperature and we have set $k_B = 1$.
 Quantities which require differentiation with respect to $\mu$ or $T$ were calculated by comparing neighboring data points.
 All data shown is for \( L = 10 \) unless specified to be a finite-size extrapolation.
 The DQMC algorithm works by discretizing the inverse temperature into $M$ imaginary time steps, where $1/T = M \Delta \tau$.
-The details of the differentiation process, finite-size extrapolation and a comparison of error sources are given in the Supplemental Material \cite{supp} Secs.
-IV, V, and VI, respectively.
+The details of the differentiation process, finite-size extrapolation, a comparison of error sources and plots with representative data and density plots are given in the Supplemental Material \cite{supp} Secs. \suppDiff, \suppFSS, \suppErr, and \suppDen respectively.

-We used 10,000 DQMC measurement sweeps for the data in Fig.~\ref{fig:phase_diagram} and the $T/t = 1/2$ data in Fig.~\ref{fig:mu_cut}.
-Since DQMC fluctuations increase with decreasing temperature, 200,000 measurement sweeps were used for the \( T/t < 1/2 \) data in Fig.~\ref{fig:mu_cut}.
+We used 10,000 DQMC measurement sweeps for the data in Fig.~\ref{fig:phase_diagram} and 200,000 measurement sweeps for the data in Fig.~\ref{fig:mu_cut}.
 In each of the above cases, $M = 96$.
 For the data in Fig.~\ref{fig:temp_cut}, we used 200,000 measurement sweeps and varied $M$ such that \(t\Delta \tau \leq 1/24 \).
 For each DQMC calculation, we used 5,000 warm-up sweeps before beginning measurements.

 \textit{Results ---} The main results of this Letter are shown in Fig.~\ref{fig:phase_diagram}.
 At \( T = t/3 \), we observe three distinct regions in the \((U,\mu)\) plane: a three-component Fermi liquid (FL) region, a trion liquid (TL) region, and an ordered CDW phase.
 In order to distinguish these phases and study the transitions between them, we will first consider the trion formation process.
 We measure the fraction of sites with each occupation number, which are given by